OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 ![Countries Where Born](https://user-images.githubusercontent.com/111752059/195376872-2cc52cbe-d8f1-44cf-a690-74fb93df4b87.png)

-It may be no surprise that South Korea is the biggest country and is the outlier found here however, some of the biggest idols are from neighboring countries like Japan and China.
-The biggest country outside of the Asia was the USA, which is a big market for k-pop outside of Asia.
-Somewhat suprisingly, no countries from Europe were found.
+It may be no surprise that South Korea is the biggest country and is the outlier found here, making up 91.91% of the total countries listed however, some of the biggest idols are from neighboring countries like Japan (2.06%) and China (2.98%).
+The biggest country outside of the Asia was the USA (1.07%), which is a big market for k-pop outside of Asia.
+Somewhat suprisingly, no countries from Europe were listed.

 </details>